wp-plugins/whats-running/readme.txt

 == Changelog ==

+= 1.9 =
+* NEW: Added OPcache memory consumption support (DARK MAGENTA bar).

 = 1.8 =
-* Changed wrapper element to div with id "whats-running"
+* Changed wrapper element to div with id "whats-running".
-* Added feature to highlight your code.
+* NEW: Added feature to highlight your code.

 = 1.7 =
-* Added size in kB to the title of the file size lines
+* Added size in kB to the title of the file size lines.

 = 1.6 =
-* Added file sizes and total file size
+* Added file sizes and total file size.

 = 1.5 =
-* Added inline styles
+* Added inline styles.
-* Link to WP core bug to watch
+* Link to WP core bug to watch.

 = 1.4 =
-* FIX: don't run on non-AJAX media uploads (async-upload.php)
+* FIX: don't run on non-AJAX media uploads (async-upload.php).
-* tested up to WordPress 3.9
+* tested up to WordPress 3.9.

 = 1.3 =
-* FIX: on file uploads (async-upload.php) DOING_AJAX is defined late
+* FIX: on file uploads (async-upload.php) DOING_AJAX is defined late.

 = 1.2 =
-* NEW: legend for the colors
+* NEW: legend for the colors.
-* now you don't have to collapse the admin menu
+* now you don't have to collapse the admin menu.

 = 1.1 =
-* plugin name correction in the readme
+* Plugin name correction in readme.

 = 1.0 =
-* Initial release
+* Initial release.
-* Colorized output
+* Colorized output.